Ten Minutes With Audrey Copeland, President and CEO of the National Asphalt Pavement Association

 ENR: What are your strategic goals?

-ENR: What is happening with asphalt technologies?
+ENR: What is happening with asphalt mixes that include such materials as such as RAP and shingles?

 Copeland: I used to work with FHWA, and my goal there was to increase use of RAP [recycled asphalt pavement].
 That was during the economic crisis, so a lot of it is about cost savings.
 It was important to develop an industry-government partnership.
 With RAP, we needed some state DOTs to change their specs.
 On the industry side, we needed to ensure that our members know how to properly use those materials.
 It’s also a sustainability message.